thibaultyou/tradingview-alerts-processor/README.md

 > Only USD based markets are supported for now
 >

+>
+> ⚠️ Please avoid using margin trading with FTX, it can kill your portfolio since available size to sell can be greater than your real balances
+>

 Minimalist service designed to execute [TradingView](https://www.tradingview.com/) webhooks and process them to cryptocurrencies exchanges from [AWS lightsail](https://lightsail.aws.amazon.com/).

 ### 📦 Installation